ironscar/dba-starter/dbscale.md

 - Client-side timeouts must be greater than server-side timeouts to avoid overpowering server with retries even though server may still be processing the older request but the client just considers them done
 - Client shouldn't do retries unless the original request fails with a high guarantee, else server overload is again possible same as above
 - Backups are super-important and must always be setup
-- Backups must be scheduled during times when system is known to have less load so that it doesn't content with actual requests
+- Backups must be scheduled during times when system is known to have less load so that it doesn't contend with actual requests
 - Spikes must be planned for
 - CAP theorum must be taken into account for your specific use case when selecting a database